axtk/reqsrv/README.md

         getList: 'GET /items',
         getInfo: 'GET /items/:id',
         setInfo: 'POST /items/:id',
-    })
+    }),
 };

 let userList = await api.users.getList();
 let firstUser = await api.users.getInfo({params: {id: userList[0].id}});
 ```

-For API methods controlled only with query parameters, there is also a shorthand option: the `.assignQuery()` method, returning aliases accepting only query parameters, without the need to nest them into the `query` key.
+For API methods controlled only with query parameters, there is also a shorthand option: the `assignQuery()` method, returning aliases accepting only query parameters, without the need to nest them into the `query` key.

 ### Custom request handler